georgescutelnicu/Snake/README.md

 # Snake Game in Python

 Classic Snake game implemented in Python using Turtle graphics.
+Simple projects are always fun to make!

 <img src="snake.png" width="500">